Bus Creator

 Details

-.
-Increasing the value of this parameters adds empty input ports to the block.
-Before you simulate the model, make sure that an input element is connected to each input port.
+The number of input elements must be an integer greater than or equal to `2'.
+Increasing the value of this parameter adds empty input ports to the block.
+Before you simulate the model, make sure that the input element is connected to each input port.

 Default value |